aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 # Carving Out Chess

 ![Map](/assets/rest-carving/broken-chessboard.png){: style="float: right; width: 50%; margin-left: 1em;"}
-We now have a great mix of real-world challenges: complex states that aren’t always easy to break down, non-trivial rules, transactions, hidden states, and elements that not everyone can be trusted with.
+We now have a great mix of real-world challenges: complex states that aren't always easy to break down, non-trivial rules, transactions, hidden states, and elements that not everyone can be trusted with.

-For now, let’s assume we want our REST API to allow clients to transfer intended resource state representations to the server to play the game. **What types of resources would you design?** Let’s try to stick to pure REST as defined in Roy Fielding’s dissertation (see Part 1).
+For now, let's assume we want our REST API to allow clients to transfer intended resource state representations to the server to play the game. **What types of resources would you design?** Let's try to stick to pure REST as defined in Roy Fielding's dissertation (see [part 1](rest-what)).

-We’ll explore a few illustrative possibilities—though not all of them.
+We'll explore a few illustrative possibilities, though not all of them.
 Where do your ideas fit in?

 # Option 1: Game Monolith